willc03/L4_Web-Technologies-Assignment-1/README.md

 - The footer contains a href to the UCLan Student's Union
 	- The footer contains a mailto href to open the user's web client to the Student Union email.
 	- The footer contains a tel href to open the user's phone client to phone the UCLan Student's Union
+- The application is given the name "UCLan Student's Union Shop"

 # Written by Will Corkill
 Furness College Student ID: 40019692